josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 Some might also argue the reduction in quality is worth the bump in speed, which I suppose may be reasonable in some cases (but certainly not all).

-But never mind that; let's set aside code quality for a minute.
+But never mind that.

+Let's set aside code quality for a minute.

 Let's ignore all the points above, and assume code written by an LLM is always at least as good as human-authored code, if not better.